 Another idea is to use family tree software, of which there are many different programs available.

-It is not uncommon for people to use an online family tree when recording family history, sometimes making it publicly accessible.
+Some people use an online family tree when recording family history, and make it publicly accessible because they wish to share their research with others.
 Some people, however, have made their tree private, and you must contact them for permission to peruse their tree.

 Please remember that if you choose to publish your family tree online, living individuals must have their identities protected because of data protection and privacy laws.

-You may also wish to use a card index system when recording family history, using a card for each ancestor you discover detailing key events in their lives, again allocating each ancestor and their siblings the same number as described above.
+A card index system can be useful when recording family history because you can use a card for each ancestor you discover detailing key events in their lives, allocating each ancestor and their siblings the same number as described above.
 You could also include cross references to other important documents so they are easier to access.